-Following the formal interviews, applicants will be notified of admission status by the Office of Admissions and Records.
+Following the formal interviews, applicants will be notified of admission status by the Admissions and Recruitment office.

 Completion of the items listed above denotes consideration for an interview but in no way implies or guarantees admission to the program.

 In order to continue in the Radiologic Technology Program, students must meet the following academic requirements: